NicWille/code-quiz/README.md

 THEN time is subtracted from the clock✅

-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+WHEN all questions are answered or the timer reaches 0 THEN the game is over✅

 WHEN the game is over
 THEN I can save my initials and score